sujith-eag/personal-site/content/docs/python/col_extra/unit_1_ans1.md

 ```

-`while` loop – Repeats a block of code as long as a specified condition is true, used when the number of iterations is not known.
+`while` loop Repeats a block of code as long as a specified condition (Boolean Expression) is true, this is used when the number of iterations is not known in advance.

 Syntax
 ```python
 while condition:
 	# block of code
 ```
+The condition should eventually become false, otherwise the loop runs indefinitely as an infinite loop.

 ```python
 i = 3